BSchoolland/agent-core/README.md

 - [Examples](examples/) - Code examples for library usage and sample MCP server
 - [FastMCP](https://github.com/jlowin/fastmcp) - Suggested framework for building MCP servers.
 Note that you don't *have* to use this, you can use any MCP server you want.
 I just think this is nice and easy.

+## In depth documentation
+So far, I've gone over only the basics.
+The below lists all the options and features these classes support.

+### Agent
+Parameters:
+- `model`: The model to use for the agent.
+Can be any model from OpenAI, Anthropic, Google, or huggingface through Ollama.
+- `provider`: The provider to use for the agent.
+Can be `openai`, `anthropic`, `google`, or `ollama`.
+If this is not specified, the framework will attempt to automatically detect the provider based on the model name.
+- `max_steps`: The maximum number of act steps the agent will take before automatically failing.
+This defaults to 15 to prevent infinite loops, and does not include planning or reasoning steps.
+- `mcp_servers`: A list of MCP servers to use for the agent.
+Can be any MCP server you want.
+- `type`: The type of agent to create the types are as follows:
+    - `react`: Follows the pattern reason->act->reason->act->... until the goal is complete.
+This is the default setting and is great for most tasks.
+    - `planner`: Follows the pattern plan->act->act->act->... until the goal is complete.
+This is ideal for relatively straight forward tasks that the agent can make a complete plan for before starting.
+    - `hybrid`: Follows the pattern plan->reason->act->reason->act->... until the goal is complete.
+Think of this as a hybrid of the `react` and `planner` types.
+It takes the longest to run and requires the most tokens but can be better than plain `react` for well defined yet complex tasks.
+    - `simple`: Follows the pattern act->act->act... until the goal is complete.
+This tends to be less accurate but is faster and cheaper for simple tasks.

+Methods:
+- `run(goal: str)`: Run the agent with the given goal.
+- `close()`: Close the agent.

+### Conversation
+Parameters:
+- `model`: The model to use for the conversation.
+Can be any model from OpenAI, Anthropic, Google, or huggingface through Ollama.
+- `provider`: The provider to use for the conversation.
+Can be `openai`, `anthropic`, `google`, or `ollama`.
+If this is not specified, the framework will attempt to automatically detect the provider based on the model name.

+Methods:
+- `generate_response(message: str)`: Generate a response to the given message.
+- `close()`: Close the conversation.

 ## Supported Models

 The framework automatically detects which models are actually available from each provider: